StackTraceYo/AssembleApp/README.md

 * <b>user-api</b> project is a placeholder for the interface for user services
     * authentication ect..
-    * we will build interfaces for this project so we can swap out implementations later
+    * built against interfaces for this project so we can swap out implementations later

+* <b>assemble-group</b> is the project that houses the main system of the app

+    * Project is separate to decouple it from Play/ the Web
+    * Actor based system that the web will interact with via a rest interface
+    * will handle the user groups